Joseph A. Lombardo

 - Examples — A factory worker loses a finger to a malfunctioning industrial machine.
 An amusement park visitor has multiple bone fractures after falling from a ride with a broken safety harness.

 If it can be proven that your otherwise avoidable injuries were the direct result of the defendant’s actions (or lack thereof), that defendant could be held liable for compensating you.
+An experienced attorney can help you show a plaintiff’s negligence so that you can receive the appropriate compensation.

 Is There a Time Limit on Filing a Lawsuit in Gloucester County?

 If you’ve been injured or if a loved one passed away, it’s extremely important that you act rapidly before you lose your chance to act at all.
 New Jersey sets a very strict time limit on how long plaintiffs have to file a legal claim, known as the “statute of limitations.”
-The New Jersey statute of limitations on both personal injury and wrongful death claims is two years, beginning from the date of the death or injury.
+The New Jersey statute of limitations on both personal injury and wrongful death claims in Gloucester County is two years, beginning from the date of the death or injury.
 In all but a few limited circumstances, you will lose the ability to pursue your claim if the statute expires.

 While two years may sound like more than enough time if your incident was recent, it is always prudent to start talking with an attorney sooner rather than later.
 This will allow the maximum amount of time for a thorough, comprehensive investigation into your accident, which may include sorting through medical records, analyzing lab results, and consulting with industry experts.